1884 - 1892

 Upper East Side, Manhattan, New York, US

 It was in 1884 that James Bartlett Hammond (1839 -1913) was finally able to place his typewriter on the market after about a decade of development.
-The story begins with James Hammond working as a war correspondent for the New York Tribune and being frustrated with telegraph operators incorrectly transmitting his handwritten notes.
-And that this frustration led him to develop his typewriter.
+The story begins with James Hammond working as a war correspondent for the New York Tribune and being frustrated with telegraph operators incorrectly transmitting his handwritten notes which led him to develop his typewriter.
 Hammond began by purchasing the patents to John Pratt's Pterotype, a historically significant writing machine, from which he drew inspiration and began the laborious process of creating his own.
-J.B.
-Hammond filed his first patent in 1875 (patent no.232,402) and another in 1880 (patent no.494,742) for what would be the Hammond No.1.
+He filed his first patent in 1875 (patent no.232,402) and another in 1880 (patent no.494,742) for what would be the Hammond No.1.
 Originally the typewriter was slated for sale in 1881 but setbacks pushed the date back three years to 1884.
-Among the many innovations within the Hammond No.1 were the Ideal (curved) keyboard, a unique mechanism for even printing and the type sector print element.
+Among the many innovations within the Hammond No.1 were its Ideal (curved) keyboard, its unique mechanism for even printing and its type-sector print element.

 Innovation number one, the Ideal keyboard, was an attempt to improve upon the universal QWERTY layout of the Sholes & Glidden.
 The Ideal layout was, however, not ideal for many.
 Hammond was forced to offer future models with the option of the original Ideal layout or the straight, Universal layout.
 Truthfully, the Ideal layout was probably more of a unique design rather than innovation.